-As of March 31, 2023, there were 77,610,779 shares of our Class A common stock outstanding, net of treasury shares, held of record by 79 holders and 6,766,853 of our Vivid Seats Public IPO Warrants, held of record by 1 record holder.
+As of November 3, 2023, there were outstanding (i) 112,162,928 shares of our Class A common stock, net of treasury shares, held of record by 66 holders, (ii) 99,800,000 shares of our Class B common stock held of record by one holder and (iii) 6,766,853 of our Vivid Seats Public IPO Warrants held of record by one holder.
 The number of record holders of our Class A common stock and our Vivid Seats Public IPO Warrants does not include The Depository Trust Company participants or beneficial owners holding shares through nominee names.

-On May 11, 2023, the closing sale price of shares of our Class A common stock was \$9.60.
-On May 11, 2023, the closing sale price of our Vivid Seats Public IPO Warrants was \$2.78.
+On December 1, 2023, the closing sale price of our Class A common stock was \$8.36 per share.
+On December 1, 2023, the closing sale price of our Vivid Seats Public IPO Warrants was \$1.96 per warrant.
+There is no established public trading market for our Class B common stock.